ShafiulNaeem/multi-auth-role-permission/README.md

 * [Installation](#installation)

-> [!IMPORTANT]
-> To us this package User must be login for access the routes.

 ## Description
 **Multi-Auth Role Permission** is a versatile Laravel package designed to create a robust and flexible access control system.
 This package enables you to define user roles with specific permissions and allows users to customize their permissions beyond their assigned roles.
 It's a user-friendly solution to enhance the security and control of your Laravel project.